ideamark/ideamark.github.io/index.md

 * Based on Python3
 * Support WeChat

-You can scan the QR code on WeChat to talk with Breadbot.
+Scan the QR code on WeChat and talk to Breadbot!

 ![QR](QR.jpg)

 Download the source code from [GitHub](https://github.com/ideamark/breadbot) or [Gitee](https://gitee.com/ideamark/breadbot).

-And read more about Breadbot from the [README](https://github.com/ideamark/breadbot/blob/master/README.md) file.

 ## Corpus